GEM-benchmark/NL-Augmenter/transformations/sentence_additions/README.md

 # Sentence additions
 This perturbation adds generated sentence to all types of text sources (sentence, paragraph, etc.) by passing the input text to a GPT-2 Text Generation model.

-Author name: Timothy Sum Hon Mun (timothy2200@gmail.com)
+Author name: Timothy Sum Hon Mun (timothy22000@gmail.com)

 ## What type of a transformation is this?
-This transformation will take in an input text and generate additional sentences to perturbe the inputs that have been show by Jia and Liang, 2017 to be impact model performance.
+This transformation will take in an input text and generate additional sentences to perturbe the inputs that have been shown by Jia and Liang, 2017 to impact model performance.
 This can be used to test model robustness.

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks on text classification and generation.